 Among the most affected by changes in temperature is the species that makes up the backbone of one of the most important coastal ocean zone ecosystems -- coral.
 If the average temperature of the ocean rises just a few degrees over a season, it can result in the the loss of nutrients and microscopic organisms the coral depends on for survival.
 Prolonged temperature change can result in mass deaths of coral.

-Sunlight is one of the most basic building blocks of life on Earth.
+Sunlight is one of the most basic building blocks of life on Earth, which also makes it one of the most important abiotic factors examples for all ecosystems, including coastal and marine ecosystems.
 Because water blocks sunlight, the area of the ocean that is most capable of supporting life is the coastal ocean zone.
 This shallow zone still receives enough sunlight to support plant -- and in turn animal -- life.
-The deeper into the ocean sunlight travels, the more diluted it becomes; at 3,000 feet, there is no sunlight and no more life.
+The deeper into the ocean sunlight travels, the more diluted it becomes; at 3,000 feet, there is no sunlight.

 When higher than usual amounts of these nutrients are introduced to the water -- typically through improper agricultural practices and fertilizer application -- it can cause plants to begin to grow faster than desired.
 Algae is one of the first plants to be affected by a change in the amount of these nutrients, and algal blooms can cover the surface of the water, blocking sunlight from other plants and animals and strangling the life below.

 While you might not think of soil as one of the more important abiotic factors in a marine ecosystem, many of the coastal ocean regions' plants grow rooted in the soil.
 Seagrass and reeds grow in the soils of the seabeds, providing food and shelter for a number of the fish and crustaceans that live there.
 These plants get some of their nutrients from the soils, and as they are so close to the shore, nutrients are in part recycled by runoff.